How did diversity become a business priority?

 - Mixcity, a French association promoting gender equality at work (present in 20 countries and comprising over 4,000 women).

-- Pride France, open to all employees in the United Kingdom, the United States, Belgium, Italy and Portugal, primarily LGBTI and their allies.
+- Pride, open to all employees in the United Kingdom, the United States, Belgium, Italy, Portugal and France, primarily LGBTI and their allies.

 A virtuous ecosystem